erinlkolp/erinlkolp/README.md

 ## Hi there, it's nice to meet you! 👋

-I'm Erin Kolp, a Staff DevOps Engineer out of Southern Idaho, United States.
+I'm Erin Kolp, a Staff DevOps Engineer working in FinTech out of Southern Idaho, United States.

 Here you will find my collection of Open Source software, including but not limited to: